Austin Riley Preview, Player Props: Braves vs. Rockies

-Austin Riley, with a slugging percentage of .385 in his past 10 games -- including two home runs -- will be in action for the Atlanta Braves against the Colorado Rockies, with Peter Lambert on the hill, August 29 at 8:40 PM ET.
+The Atlanta Braves and Austin Riley (.400 slugging percentage over his past 10 games, including two homers), take on starting pitcher Kyle Freeland and the Colorado Rockies at Coors Field, Wednesday at 8:40 PM ET.

-He racked up three RBI (going 2-for-5 with a home run and a walk) in his last game against the Rockies.
+In his last game, he racked up two hits (going 2-for-5 with a double) against the Rockies.

 Austin Riley Game Info & Props vs. the Rockies